RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

-Depending on your lab affiliation and how much space your lab has purchased you may have an access to personal and group-access areas in CRSP and DFS filesystems.
+Depending on your lab affiliation and how much space your lab has purchased you may have an access to personal and group-access areas in CRSP and DFS file systems.
 See :ref:`dfs` and :ref:`crsp` for information where to store and how to check quotas.

 How do I backup important files?